Littleton Public Schools is the best place to be for many reasons!

 Reason #4: To cap off 2010, the LPS Board of Education was named by the Colorado Association of School Boards as the 2010 All-State School Board.
 This is a tribute to our community as well, as this Board worked through and led this community to the resolution of some of the toughest challenges faced by any Board of Education over the last three years.

 Reason #5: We take control of our destiny.
 One of the most admirable qualities about this community is that it does not put off the difficult work until tomorrow.
 Instead, we tackle the tough issues together and solve them to the best of our ability.

 Learn from the past, watch the present, and create the future.

 There will always be tough issues before us.
 The goal now is to stretch the mill levy funds as long as possible, knowing that at some point, fixed mill levy funds will not be able to keep pace with the increasing costs of doing business.
 But, we will not allow, nor have we ever allowed, the state’s funding problems to derail our efforts toward excellence.
 Our students attain more success than most districts can ever hope for.
 However, we are never satisfied, and we will always strive for even higher achievement and greater success for all.
 It is our duty to be watchful, thoughtful, and careful in future years, and to continue to be good stewards of taxpayer money.
 You will continue to be a part of that process.

-I wish for each of you a happy and healthy 2011.
+I wish for each of you a happy and healthy new year.
 And, I speak for all of us in LPS when I say, “Thank You” for allowing us to serve our community’s children.